Suspected Kentucky church shooter had a domestic violence hearing the next day

 “Please pray for everyone affected by these senseless acts of violence,” Gov. Andy Beshear said Sunday, “and let’s give thanks for the swift response by the Lexington Police Department and Kentucky State Police.”

-State Attorney General Russell Coleman said detectives with his office were ready to support local and state agencies, saying, “Today, violence invaded the Lord’s House.”
+State Attorney General Russell Coleman said Sunday that detectives with his office were ready to support local and state agencies, saying, “Today, violence invaded the Lord’s House.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.